-You do not have to take on your Luminal addiction on your own.
+You do not have to take on phenobarbital addiction and abuse on your own.
 At Serenity at Summit, we offer a range of treatment options and resources to help you recapture sobriety and attain a fulfilling, hope-filled life.

 Call (844)-432-0416 anytime, day or evening, for a free consultation with one of our knowledgeable addiction recovery specialists.
 They can help you locate the right treatment option.
 Call us at 844-432-0416 or contact us online for more information.

 (n.d.). from http://www.cnn.com/US/9703/27/suicide/index.html